-The TNC saves the usage times in a separate file with the extension pgmname.H.T.DEP. (see "Changing the MOD setting for dependent files" on page 612).
+The TNC saves the usage times in a separate file with the extension pgmname.H.T.DEP (see "Changing the MOD setting for dependent files" on page 638).
 The generated tool usage file has the following information:

 Column Meaning

-TOKEN TOOL: Tool usage time per TOOL CALL.
+TOKEN T00L: Tool usage time per T00L CALL.
 The entries are listed in chronological order.

 TTOTAL: Total usage time of a tool

-STOTAL: Call of a subprogram (including cycles).
-The entries are listed in chronological order.
+STOTAL: Call of a subprogram (incl. cycles); the entries are listed in chronological order

 TIMETOTAL: The total machining time of the NC program is entered in the WTIME column.
 In the PATH column the TNC saves the path name of the corresponding NC programs.
 The TIME column shows the sum of all TIME entries (only when the spindle is on, and without rapid traverse).
-The TNC sets all other columns to 0
+The TNC sets all other columns to 0.

 TOOLFILE: In the PATH column, the TNC saves the path name of the tool table with which you conducted the Test Run.
-This enables the TNC during the actual tool usage test to detect whether you did with test run with the TOOL.T.
+This enables the TNC during the actual tool usage test to detect whether you performed the test run with the TOOL.T.

-TNR Tool number (-1: No tool inserted yet)
+TNR Tool number (-1 : No tool inserted yet)

 IDX Tool index

 NAME Tool name from the tool table

+TIME Tool-usage time in seconds

-Meaning Tool usage time in seconds Tool radius R + Oversize of tool radius DR from the tool table.
-The unit is 0.1 μm Block number in which the T00L CALL block was programmed TOKEN = TOOL: Path name of the active main program or subprogram TOKEN = STOTAL: Path name of the subprogram
+Column Meaning RAD Tool radius R + Oversize of tool radius DR from the tool table.
+The unit is 0.1 μm BLOCK Block number in which the TOOL CALL block was programmed PATH TOKEN = TOOL: Path name of the active main program or subprogram TOKEN = STOTAL: Path name of the subprogram